michael-pacheco/rl-bh-environment/README.md

 <h2>main.py</h2>
 <p>
-  File that runs the game.
-Changed a lot to make it better for automated learning.
+  Main file that contains code needed to run the game.
+Changed a ton and wrapped it into train.py to set it up for automated learning.
 </p>

 <h2>levels.py</h2>
 <p>
   Defines how the levels are set up and where/which/when monsters spawn on the level.
-For the environment I chose to modify level 1 so that the agent only spawns on this level, and monsters will spawn for a long amount of time.
+For the environment I chose to modify level 1 so that the agent only spawns on this level, and monsters will spawn every set amount of seconds for a certain amount of time.
   <br>If you want to change where/when/which monsters spawn on this level, use this file.
 </p>